TatianaPet121516/project-Portfolio/cypress/README.md

 3. Cypress (will be installed via npm)
 4. Browser requirements:

-  Google Chrome (default for Cypress)
+  Google Chrome (default for Cypress),
   Other supported browsers
 ## 2. How to Install
 Follow these steps to set up the project and install Cypress: